MadhiasM/honor-magicbook-art-touchpad-gestures/README.md

-# Honor Magicbook Art Touchpad Gestures
+# Honor Magicbook Art Touchpad Gestures (Linux)

 ## Content
-This will replicate the special gestures on the Honor Magicbook Art Touchpad
+This will replicate the special gestures from Windows on the Honor Magicbook Art Touchpad in Linux

 ### Brightness control
 Vertical Swipe on the left